Sessions as Observation Windows #

 A session begins when a process calls connect() and ends when the connection is released.
 During a session, all events share the same session_id, making it easy to group and query related activity.

 Sessions are broader than test runs.
-A single session might contain multiple test runs (e.g., retesting the same DUT), or no test runs at all (e.g., a calibration script or manual instrument exploration).
+A single session might contain multiple test runs (e.g., retesting the same UUT), or no test runs at all (e.g., a calibration script or manual instrument exploration).

 Session Metadata #

-SessionStarted (see event-log for the event-type taxonomy) captures session-wide context — the who/where/how of the process holding the connection.
-Per-run context (DUT, product, test phase, git, environment) lives on RunStarted, emitted once per test run within the session.
+SessionStarted (see event-log for the full event list) records who ran it, on which station, and how (pytest, Jupyter, a script).
+Per-run context (UUT, part, test phase, git, environment) lives on RunStarted, emitted once per test run within the session.

 | Category | Fields |